Angelo Zanelli

 Angelo Zanelli (1879–1942) was an Italian sculptor.

+Biography

-He was born at San Felice del Benaco, near Brescia.
+Angelo Zanelli was born in 1879, at San Felice del Benaco, near Brescia.

 In 1904 he moved to Rome, where he met Felice Carena.
-He won the contract for the realization of sculptures in the large Monument to Vittorio Emanuele II in the same city, to which he worked until 1925.
-They include the tomb of the Unknown Soldier and the statue of Goddess Rome.
+He won the contract for the realisation of sculptures in the large Monument to Vittorio Emanuele II in the same city, to which he worked until 1925.
+They include the tomb of the Unknown Soldier and the statue of the Goddess Rome.
 He usually worked for public commissions, also abroad.

+Zanelli's students included Hazel Brill Jackson.